Invariance Principle Meets Information Bottleneck for Out-of-Distribution Generalization: Conclusion

-In this work, we revisited the fundamental assumptions for OOD generalization.
+In this work, we revisited the fundamental assumptions for OOD generalization for settings when invariant features capture all the information about the label.
 We showed how linear classification tasks are different and need much stronger assumptions than linear regression tasks.
-We also showed that when invariant features carry all the information about the label, invariance principle is insufficient.
+We provide a sharp characterization of performance of ERM and IRM under different assumptions on support overlap of invariant and spurious features.
+We showed that support overlap of invariant features is necessary or otherwise OOD generalization is impossible.
+However, ERM and IRM seem to fail even in the absence of support overlap of spurious features.
 We prove that a form of the information bottleneck constraint along with invariance goes a long way in overcoming the failures while retaining the existing provable guarantees.

-{\bf Limitations and future work.} In recent works \cite{rosenfeld2020risks, kamath2021does, gulrajani2020search}, there has been criticism of different aspects of IRM, e.g., failure of IRMv1 penalty in non-linear models, the tuning of IRMv1 penalty, etc..
-Since we use IRMv1 penalty in our proposed loss, these criticisms apply to our objective as well.
-Building a better objective function to capture invariance is important and an interesting future work.
-Our work mainly focused on linear models; recently, \cite{rosenfeld2020risks} have pointed out to the challenges that IRM faces for non-linear models.
-We believe this is a fruitful avenue for future work and we present our perspective on this extension and the concerned related works \cite{lu2021nonlinear} in the Appendix.